piaodazhu/dyco-coroutine/README.md

 ## Half Duplex Channel

 Half duplex channel is provided for **simple** communications between coroutines. `send` will return only if the channel is empty or the message is received by receiver.
+See more in `example/channel.c`.

 ```c
 // size: max length of the message